qurafa/MASS-RCC/README.md

 # MASS RCC

- A ship simulation using the [Crest Ocean System](https://github.com/wave-harmonic/crest) It vessels like ship, a drone and an AUV
+ A ship simulation using the [Crest Ocean System](https://github.com/wave-harmonic/crest)

+ Including vessels like ship, a drone and an AUV(Autonomous Underwater Vehicle)

  *Controls*
  - You are able to switch vessels from the BOAT to the AUV to the Drone by holding the SPACE-BAR key.